 A work order template is used to document and communicate work requests, and authorize field technicians to perform the work.
 This template can be used to track the type of work required, resources needed, and costing involved to complete a project/ request.
 Use this work order template by following these steps:

 - Document all necessary information such as name, address and contact details;

 - List all tasks to complete the request (labor, materials and costing)

 - Assign tasks to field technicians prior to dispatch; and

 - Validate the work order by getting the client’s e-signature before commencing work.

 - What should be included in a work order?

-- Top 5 Benefits of Using a Work Order Software
+- Benefits of using a Work Order Software